 Secondly, Google uses backlinks as a key ranking factor.
 When they see a bunch of inbound links coming from authoritative websites and pages, they naturally transfer some of the authority from those URLs to your URL.
 This leads to better search rankings and organic visibility.

 One of the best link building strategies is something known as guest blogging.
-This is where you offer to write a post for another website in exchange for having your author profile and an inbound link to your Etsy shop included in the post.
+This is where you offer to write a post for another website in exchange for having your author profile and an inbound link to your Etsy store included in the post.

 With guest blogging, you benefit from exposure on third-party sites (potentially helping you reach more customers that you otherwise weren’t exposed to) and increased SEO “juice.”
 It’s really a no-brainer.